Knowing how to get personal training clients is essential for building a successful personal training business.

 - Simple text to explain the benefit or service you’re advertising.

-- A call-to-action, is usually a button that tells the reader what you want them to do (visit your website, learn more, etc).
+- A call-to-action, usually a button that tells the reader what you want them to do (visit your website, learn more, etc).

 To make an ad on Facebook, you have to create a Business Manager account.
 Once you’ve set this up, you can then navigate Facebook Ads Manager and get started with your ads.